ocaml/v2.ocaml.org/site/community/support.md

 [js_of_ocaml](http://ocsigen.org/js_of_ocaml/) (the
-OCaml to JavaScript optimizing compiler), [Dose](https://gforge.inria.fr/projects/dose/) (a key component of the OPAM package manager) and online services such as the [OPAM Weather Service](http://check.ocamllabs.io).
+OCaml to JavaScript optimizing compiler), [Dose](https://gforge.inria.fr/projects/dose/) (a key component of the OPAM package manager).
 They also use OCaml to contribute to other major open source projects ([Coccinelle](http://coccinelle.lip6.fr/), for example).
 See details [here](http://www.irill.org/).